Meet the Consumers: Who Is Pinterest’s Primary Audience?

-The methods through which the aforementioned consumers reach Pinterest vary just as broadly as their demographics do.
-As of 2019, 67 percent of Pinterest users look for the items they’ve pinned out in the wild shopping at brick-and-mortar businesses.
+The methods through which the aforementioned consumers reach vary just as broadly as their demographics do.
+As of 2019, 67 percent of users look for the items they’ve pinned out in the wild shopping at brick-and-mortar businesses.
 The other 33 percent do most of their shopping online.

-That said, 80 percent of Pinterest’s audience uses the Pinterest app.
+That said, 80 percent of Pinterest’s audience uses the app.
 This, if anything, represents a continued consumer migration from the desktop to the mobile phone.

 Why Do Consumers Use Pinterest?

 But what’s so appealing about Pinterest?
 A significant majority of the users use the platform to identify future purchases.
 Be those for far-away weddings or weekly DIY projects.
 An overlapping 84 percent use the platform to learn new things about their hobbies and interests.

 Pinterest’s direct correlation to consumers’ desired purchasing patterns makes it an ideal platform for marketers looking to share product debut and news with consumers.

 If you’re looking to capitalize on an ad campaign through Pinterest, you’re going to need to keep the above audience breakdown in mind.
 Consumers prefer mobile-friendly ads and want to find products they can use in the future.
 This means creating an ad that specifies market needs.